chucknorris/roundhouse/README.markdown

 # RELEASE NOTES
 =0.8.0.x=
+* FIX: Fixed a nasty bug with SQL Server where it tries to hold a connection (interferes with drop/create mode) and gives a transport error (r331)
+* Custom Scripts also run token replacement (r321, r330)
+* Two new switches available, CommandTimeout and CommandTimeoutAdmin! (r329)
+* FIX: Migrate doesn't try to configure log4net now (causes issues w/libraries that do) (r326)
+* Two new folders available: Indexes and AlterDatabase (r324)
+* FIX: Included sample for Oracle doesn't work.
+See [issue 55] (http://code.google.com/p/roundhouse/issues/detail?id=55) for details. (r322)
 * RH now works with MySQL.
 Thanks Diyan.
 See details https://github.com/chucknorris/roundhouse/pull/3 (r317)

 =0.8.0.300=
 * RH now does token replacement in the sql files using '{{PropertyName}}'.
 See [issue 33] (http://code.google.com/p/roundhouse/issues/detail?id=33) for details. (r299)
 * Always run files that have '.EVERYTIME.' in the name.
 See [issue 51] (http://code.google.com/p/roundhouse/issues/detail?id=51) for details. (r299)
 * RoundhousE ships a DLL for embedding.
 See [issue 44] (http://code.google.com/p/roundhouse/issues/detail?id=44) for details.
 It has a semi-fluent interface - see (https://gist.github.com/977990) for details. (r299)
-* FIXED: Environment Specific Files run other environments when other environments are part of the name (i.e. BOBTEST is run with TEST).
+* FIX: Environment Specific Files run other environments when other environments are part of the name (i.e. BOBTEST is run with TEST).
 See [issue 50] (http://code.google.com/p/roundhouse/issues/detail?id=50) for details. (r299)
 * A folder that runs after the other anytime scripts folders have run has been added.
 See https://github.com/chucknorris/roundhouse/pull/1 for details. (r297)
 * Fixing the script modified twice running each time bug.
 See https://github.com/chucknorris/roundhouse/pull/5 for details. (r296)
 * Sample is now a project in the release folder. (r287)